maailma/kansa/README.md

   [docker-compose.prod.yml](docker-compose.prod.yml).

 - The `CORS_ORIGIN` variables in [hugo/server/dev.env](hugo/server/dev.env) and
-  [kansa/server/dev.env](kansa/server/dev.env) need to be space- or comma-separated lists of addresses at which client apps may be hosted, to allow for Cross-Origin Resource Sharing.
-By default, the value should match the `http://localhost:8080` address of the `client` and `kansa/admin` Webpack dev servers started by `npm start` in each directory.
+  [kansa/server/dev.env](kansa/server/dev.env) need to be space-separated lists of addresses at which client apps may be hosted, to allow for Cross-Origin Resource Sharing.
+By default, the value should match the `http://localhost:8080` address of the client and `kansa/admin` Webpack dev servers.

 - If you're running the server on a separate machine or if you've changed the `nginx` port configuration, you may need to tell clients where to find the server, using something like `export API_HOST='remote.example.com'` before running `npm start`.
-The default is set [here](client/webpack.config.js) to `localhost:4430'` or the address of your Docker VM.

 ----